Gregory Price (economist)

 Gregory N. Price is an American economist who is a professor of economics at the University of New Orleans, and a former president of the National Economic Association.

 Education and early life

 Price grew up in New Haven, Connecticut.
 He graduated from Morehouse College and received his MA and PhD from the University of Wisconsin-Milwaukee.

 Career

-Price taught at North Carolina A&T State University from 1993-2004, at Jackson State University from 2004-2007, at Morehouse College from 2007-2013, where he was Charles E. Merrill Professor and Economics Department Chair, at Langston University from 2013-2015, at Morehouse College from 2016-2019, and at the University of New Orleans since 2019.
+Price taught at North Carolina A&T State University from 1993 to 2004, at Jackson State University from 2004 to 2007, at Morehouse College from 2007 to 2013, where he was Charles E. Merrill Professor and Economics Department Chair, at Langston University from 2013 to 2015, at Morehouse College from 2016 to 2019, and at the University of New Orleans since 2019.
 He has been president of the National Economic Association.
 His research interests include economic inequality, entrepreneurship, African economic development, and the economic performance of historically Black colleges and universities.